-Additionally, because job titles vary widely and change quickly in the computer industry, job titles are not determinative of the application of the computer professional exemption.
-Therefore, the exemption applies only to computer employees who satisfy the compensation requirements and whose primary duty consists of:
+Job titles vary widely and change quickly in the computer industry and are not determinative of whether an employee is an exempt computer professional.
+To be exempt computer employees who satisfy the compensation requirements must also have a primary duty that consists of:

-- (1) The application of systems analysis techniques and procedures, including consulting with users, to determine hardware, software or system functional specifications; - (2) The design, development, documentation, analysis, creation, testing or modification of computer systems or programs, including prototypes, based on and related to user or system design specifications; - (3) The design, documentation, testing, creation or modification of computer programs related to machine operating systems; or - (4) A combination of the aforementioned duties, the performance of which requires the same level of skills.
+(1) The application of systems analysis techniques and procedures including consulting with users to determine hardware software or system functional specifications;

+(2) The design development documentation analysis creation testing or modification of computer systems or programs including prototypes based on and related to user or system design specifications;

+(3) The design documentation testing creation or modification of computer programs related to machine operating systems; or

+(4) A combination of the aforementioned duties the performance of which requires the same level of skills.
 (29 C.F.R.
 541.400).

+Any computer employee who meets the applicable compensation requirements and the above duties test qualifies as an exempt computer professional under both section 13(a)(1) and section 13(a)(17) of the Fair Labor Standards Act.
+(Field Assistance Bulletin No. 2006-3 (Dec.
+14 2006)).
+Accordingly this wage determination will not apply to any exempt computer employee regardless of which of these two exemptions is utilized.

-2) AIR TRAFFIC CONTROLLERS AND WEATHER OBSERVERS - NIGHT PAY & SUNDAY PAY: If you work at night as part of a regular tour of duty, you will earn a night differential and receive an additional 10% of basic pay for any hours worked between 6pm and 6am.
-If you are a full-time employed (40 hours a week) and Sunday is part of your regularly scheduled workweek, you are paid at your rate of basic pay plus a Sunday premium of 25% of your basic rate for each hour of Sunday work which is not overtime (i.e. occasional work on Sunday outside the normal tour of duty is considered overtime work).
+2) AIR TRAFFIC CONTROLLERS AND WEATHER OBSERVERS - NIGHT PAY & SUNDAY PAY: If you work at night as part of a regular tour of duty you will earn a night differential and receive an additional 10% of basic pay for any hours worked between 6pm and 6am.
+If you are a full-time employed (40 hours a week) and Sunday is part of your regularly scheduled workweek you are paid at your rate of basic pay plus a Sunday premium of 25% of your basic rate for each hour of Sunday work which is not overtime (i.e. occasional work on Sunday outside the normal tour of duty is considered overtime work).